Nishant5454/Nishant5454/README.md

 - 👋 Hi, I’m @Nishant5454
-- 👀 I’m interested in competative programming
+- 👀 I’m interested in competitive programming
-- 🌱 I’m currently learning cpp
+- 🌱 I’m currently learning c++/java/python/sql
 - 💞️ I’m looking to collaborate on people who interested in making real world projects
 - 📫 you can reach me via linkden that is linkdin@nishantkumar
 - .